 When released into the environment, mercury can become a public health issue when it settles into our oceans and waterways.

 Natural bacteria absorb mercury and convert it into methylmercury, introducing it into the food chain.
 Small fish consume or absorb the methylmercury and are eaten by larger fish.
 Instead of breaking down or dissolving, however, mercury builds up at every level of the food chain.

-Large fish, such as tuna, can have mercury concentrations in their bodies that are 10,000 times higher than those of their surrounding habitat.
+Large fish, such as tuna, can have mercury concentrations in their bodies that are

 However, tuna is still safe to eat in certain amounts.
 This article explains how much to eat without affecting health and clarifies the risks of consuming too much.

 Mercury is odorless and invisible to humans.
 Once in the body, however, it can act as a neurotoxin and interfere with the brain and nervous system.